platformsh/platformsh-docs/docs/src/guides/django/local/docker-compose.md

       - db
 {{< /codetabs >}}

 1. Create a new environment off of production.

     ```bash
     platform branch new-feature main
     ```

-    If working from a [source integration](/integrations/source), it will be necessary for a merge/pull request environment to be opened beforehand.
+    If working from a [source integration](/integrations/source), it's necessary for a merge/pull request environment to be opened beforehand.
-    Otherwise, work from an existing staging environment, and resync to the active merge/pull request environment once it's been activiated.
+    Otherwise, work from an existing staging environment, and sync to the active merge/pull request environment once it's been activated.

 2. Retrieve the inherited production data.